Exning Primary School, Suffolk

 Ongoing plans

-The next step is to launch the Families Together programme to deepen parent engagement and provide carers with greater insight into their children’s social and emotional learning—while also helping to build supportive networks among families.
+Hamish & Milo is now a significant part of the school's wellbeing and social-emotional strategy.
+From September 2025, the programme will expand to daily sessions, with more time allocated and additional staff trained to lead interventions.
+The next step is to launch the Families Together programme to deepen parent engagement and provide carers with greater insight into their children's social and emotional learning – while also helping to build supportive networks among families.

 We are incredibly proud of the progress so far and excited to see how Hamish & Milo continues to evolve and make a meaningful impact at Exning Primary School.